athir-hakimin/IKB42603-CLOUD-COMPUTING-SECURITY-ESSENTIALS/Lab2-Report.md

 <img width="326" height="145" alt="10b-task6-data-remanence-wipe" src="https://github.com/user-attachments/assets/5108b81f-d0e5-4981-87ea-a3dc9e41a632" />

-**Result:** After the normal `rm`, the `grep -a SENSITIVE` scan found no plaintext match in this run (`scan-done` with no matching line printed), which itself illustrates that remanence is probabilistic — it depends on filesystem behaviour, block reuse, and whether the underlying storage overwrites blocks on delete.
-Because this cannot be relied upon, the secure-wipe approach explicitly overwrites the file's bytes with zeros (`dd if=/dev/zero ... conv=notrunc`) before deleting it, so the sensitive content is destroyed regardless of what the filesystem does with the freed blocks (`wiped`).
+**Result:** Following the standard `rm`, the `grep -a SENSITIVE` scan discovered no plaintext match in this run (`scan-done` with no matching line printed).
+This alone shows that remanence is probabilistic, depending on filesystem behavior, block reuse, and whether the underlying storage overwrites blocks on delete.
+The secure-wipe method deliberately overwrites the file's bytes with zeros (`dd if=/dev/zero ... conv=notrunc`) before deleting it because this cannot be relied upon.
+This ensures that the sensitive material is deleted regardless of what the filesystem does with the freed blocks (`wiped`).

 ---